AdobeDocs/adobeio-events/aem/aem_skyline_install.md

 ## Integrate with AEM as a Cloud Service

-This documentation is specific to `AEM as a Cloud Service` set up.
+This documentation has intructions to set up integrate I/O Events with `AEM as a Cloud Service` set up.

 To integrate with `AEM on premise`, please refer to the other associated [documentation](aem_on_premise_install.md).

 ### Pre-release provisioning

-If you are an existing `AEM as a Cloud Service` customer, please contact your Adobe representative and provide him with
+If you are an existing `AEM as a Cloud Service` customer, please contact your Adobe representative and provide them with the following information:
-* your Adobe IMS Organization Id (the id suffixed by `@AdobeOrg` you can find in the `Service Account (JWT)` section of your  [Adobe I/O Developer console](aem_console_setup.md) project),
+* Adobe IMS Organization Id of the org being used (the id suffixed by `@AdobeOrg` you can find in the `Service Account (JWT)` section of your  [Adobe I/O Developer console](aem_console_setup.md) project),
-* the list of AEM author's public urls you want Adobe I/O to expose as `Events Providers`.
+* List of public urls of the Author instance of the `AEM as a Cloud Service` which will be exposed to Adobe I/O as `Events Providers`.

-For the latter, log-in to [your cloud manager](my.cloudmanager.adobe.com/), look up your AEM environments; from there, copy the urls of the author's environments you want to turn into Adobe I/O `Events Providers`.
+For the latter, log-in to [your cloud manager](my.cloudmanager.adobe.com/), look up the `AEM as a Cloud Service` environments; from there, copy the urls of the author environments which will be exposing events to Adobe I/O and will be the Adobe I/O `Events Providers`.

   ![Cloud Manager Environments](../img/cloud_manager_environments.png "Cloud Manager Environments")

-Once your request is processed and the provisioning is complete, your new `AEM as a Cloud Service` `Events Providers` should appear in the Adobe I/O console.
+Once the provisioning request is processed and completed, the new `AEM as a Cloud Service` `Events Providers` should appear in the Adobe I/O console.
 (please refer to the Developer Console documentation on how to [add Events to a project](https://www.adobe.io/apis/experienceplatform/console/docs.html#!AdobeDocs/adobeio-console/master/services-add-event.md) if you are new to this)

   ![An Adobe I/O Console `AEM as a Cloud Service` Events Provider](../img/add_skyline_event_provider.png "An Adobe I/O Console `AEM as a Cloud Service` Events Provider")

-You are now ready to set up your `AEM as a Cloud Service` environments for them to start emitting events, see below.
+You are now ready to set up your `AEM as a Cloud Service` environments as an Event provider, which means your `AEM as a Cloud Service` instance will be emitting events.
+Follow the instructions below to complete the setup:

 ### Deploy Adobe I/O events integration using Cloud Manager

-As this Adobe I/O events integration is not yet part of the core product, you will have to
+The Adobe I/O events integration currently is being exposed through an integration package which requires you to follow the below deployment instructions.
+This configuration will change in future once Adobe I/O Events is exposed as a configuration in `AEM as a Cloud Service`.

 1. [Download the code from this repository](https://github.com/AdobeDocs/adobeio-events/releases/download/2020_07_20_13_00/aem-event-proxy-skyline-2020_07_21_16_40.zip),
 2. Unzip this archive, and merge it with your own existing Cloud Manager git repo,